Table of contents

 - Working remotely

-- a client without technical knowledge
+- A client without technical knowledge

 - Different languages